 Create a 1:1 mentoring program to help those with mental illness and brain disorders maintain relationships and employment.
 The program aims to help increase self-esteem, provide encouragement, improve communication with management, and inspire participants to explore employment as a means for self-actualization.

 Develop a business plan for launching a Filipino food truck business.
 The focus of this project is to guide potential restaurant entrepreneurs and fellow college students who may want to break into the food truck industry.

 Develop an organizational hiring program to maximize retention and establish a consistent, fair, and transparent hiring program that will provide equal opportunity for all current and potential employees.
 Develop mission and values statements, refine job descriptions, establish hiring panels, interview guidelines, and hiring process and procedure.

 Create mentor relationships between seasoned fire officers and firefighters interested in the position of fire officer.
 The mentor assigns tasks to the firefighter throughout different phases of the program.
 Assignments are based on the kinds of tasks they would complete as a fire officer with the goal of helping them understand the position before taking on the role officially.

 This project puts forth the information that is needed to understand the opportunities and challenges that occur when adding new firefighter positions to an already established fire department.

-Samples of these and other projects are included in the Course Resources section of our Moodle course.
+Samples of these and other projects are included in the Course Resources section of our Canvas course.
 You are encouraged to review these samples to help you develop your own vision for your capstone project as well as gain an understanding of how the completed project will come together.
 Past students have given their permission for their work to be shared to help future students maximize their success with the capstone process.